Public-Health-Scotland/R-Resources/using SMRA with R.md

 ## Viewing the result

-With either method, the returned object "table1" can be viewed by running `table1` into the console, or clicking on  'table1' in the Environment pane.
-It should look something like this:
+With either method, the returned object `table1` should look something like this:

 ``` r
 table1